Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

 Hence, for a compact \(D=0.01\)\,m (1 cm) telescope one finds

 to achieve \(10\times10\) surface sampling.
-In this case, bringing a compact, freely drifting imaging probe into the inner few AUs of the target system converts \(\mu\)as resolution demands into straightforward diffraction‐limited imaging with sub‐arcsecond optics.
+In this case, bringing a compact, freely drifting imaging probe into the inner few AUs of the target system converts \(\mu\)as resolution demands into straightforward diffraction-limited imaging with sub-arcsecond optics.